Feroze Khan: Early work (2014–2017)

-Breakthrough and success (2017–present)
+Breakthrough and success (2018–present)

-In the same year, Khan starred as Mir Hadi, the son of a rising politician who, out of anger, gunned down a university student, alongside Sana Javed in Geo Entertainment's drama Khaani which is loosely based on the real life murder of Shahzeb Khan.
-The series was a commercial success and earned Khan Best TV Actor - Viewer's choice at Lux Style Awards.
-In 2018, Khan appeared as Romeo Raja in the romantic, comedy Romeo Weds Heer in which he reunited with Sana Javed.
-It received mixed reviews and average ratings in the initial episodes but towards February the TRP began falling down and had a terrible audience reception, and was no longer in the top 10.
-By the last episode, the show lost its viewership; both on TV, and YouTube.
+In the same year, in 2017, Khan starred as Mir Hadi, the son of a rising politician who, out of anger, gunned down a university student, alongside Sana Javed in Geo Entertainment's drama Khaani which is loosely based on the real life murder of Shahzeb Khan.
+The series was a huge success and turned out to be a breakthrough for him.
+He earned Best TV Actor - Viewer's choice at Lux Style Awards.

+In 2018, Khan appeared as Romeo Raja in the romantic comedy Romeo Weds Heer in which he reunited with Sana Javed.
+It opened to mixed reviews and good ratings.

-In 2019, he played Armaan Salman in Dil Kiya Karay opposite Yumna Zaidi which didn't perform well in the ratings.
+In 2019, he played Armaan Salman in Dil Kiya Karay opposite Yumna Zaidi which didn't perform well in the ratings though it received critical acclaim.
 In 2020, Khan starred, as Hamza Khalid, in ARY Digital’s romantic Ishqiya opposite Hania Aamir and Ramsha Khan.
 The show received mixed reviews from critics, Khan received Best Actor (Popular) at 2nd Pakistan International Screen Awards.
 In that same year Khan declared that he would be quitting the showbiz industry saying that he would “only act and provide [his] services for the teaching of Islam...”
 In late December Khan rejoined the showbiz industry after claiming that his Sheikh ordered him not to leave.

-In 2021, Khan starred as Fahad in the highly anticipated drama, Khuda Aur Muhabbat 3 alongside Iqra Aziz which premiered on Geo Entertainment, and ended up becoming the most watched Pakistani television series on YouTube but received mixed to negative reviews from critics, the story for being problematic.
+In 2021, Khan starred as Fahad in the highly anticipated drama, Khuda Aur Muhabbat 3 alongside Iqra Aziz which premiered on Geo Entertainment, and ended up becoming the most watched Pakistani television series on YouTube but received mixed to negative reviews from critics, the story being considered problematic.

-Khan then went on to play Mustajab Ahmed, a narcissist Atheist who falls in love with a religious Muslim woman, in Aye Musht-e-Khaak alongside Sana Javed.
-Since mid 2022, Khan has been portraying Basit, an adult suffering the consequences of his childhood trauma and trying to navigate through life and relationships, in ARY Digital’s drama Habs opposite Ushna Shah.
+From 2021 to 2022, Khan then went on to play Mustajab Ahmed, a narcissist atheist who falls in love with a religious Muslim woman, in Aye Musht-e-Khaak alongside Sana Javed.
+In 2022, Khan portrayed Basit, an adult suffering the consequences of his childhood trauma and trying to navigate through life and relationships, in ARY Digital’s drama Habs opposite Ushna Shah.

+Off-screen work

+Music

-On 28th October, Khan announced on his Instagram story that he had launched his YouTube channel titled “FK”.
-On 3 November Khan released his single titled “Maangain Sabki Khairain”.
+In October 2022, Khan announced on his Instagram story that he had launched his YouTube channel titled “FK”.

+In November 2022, Khan released his single titled Maangain Sabki Khairain, a rap song.

+In January 2024, he released another rap song, Mashware.

+Boxing

+In February 2025, Khan launched his amateur boxing career with his first opponent being social media personality Rahim Pardesi, the match held at the Lahore Expo Centre and which he lost via a 4-1 split decision.